Santa Cruz Looff Carousel and Roller Coaster: Background

 The Santa Cruz Beach Boardwalk is located on the northern shore of Monterey Bay, south of Beach Street and just west of the mouth of the San Lorenzo River.
 The family-friendly amusement park was founded in 1907 by Fred W. Swanton, and has been in continuous operation since then.
 Early attractions included a natatorium, casino (in the old sense of the word, a place of entertainment), and a short railroad with hills.
 The Looff Carousel was purchased new from the Charles I. D. Looff factory in Long Beach, California in 1911, and the Giant Dipper rollercoaster followed in 1924.
 It was built by Charles Looff's son Arthur.

 The Looff family was one of the major early manufacturers of carousels, including this 1911 example.
 Only five other intact Looff carousels remain in the United States.
 The Giant Dipper is the older of the two large, wooden scaffolded roller coasters remaining on the West Coast; the other is the Giant Dipper at Belmont Park in San Diego.

 Looff Carousel

 The Looff Carousel is located near the Riverside Avenue entrance to the park.
-The carousel has 73 unique horses and two chariots or seats, and is a 'pure' carousel asall the horses were carved by one master carver.
+The carousel has 73 unique horses and two chariots or seats, and is a 'pure' carousel as all the horses were carved by one master carver.
 The Looff Carousel is one of six remaining intact in the United States.

 The carousel includes a brass ring dispenser.
 Riders on the outside jumping horses can reach out and try to grab rings which then get tossed at the target which is a large clown's mouth.
 It was originally manually operated but was mechanized around 1950.
 It is one of only twenty ring dispensers still operating in the world.
 Sometimes, riders keep the rings to remember their visit.

-The carousel also has three organs: the original 342-pipe Ruth & Sohn organ from 1894, a Wurlitzer 165 organ from 2007, and a Wurlitzer 146 organ from 2011.
+The carousel also has three band organs: the original 342-pipe Ruth & Sohn band organ from 1894, a Wurlitzer 165 band organ from 2007, and a Wurlitzer 146 band organ from 2011.